-Who is the Gospel for?
-In this sermon on John 7:37-38, Dr. Martyn Lloyd-Jones examines the perplexing question of who it is that Jesus came to die for and save.
-He says that the Gospel is for all those that thirst for God because they know that they are sinners in need of grace.
+Who is the gospel for?
+In this sermon on John 7:37–38 titled “If Anyone Thirsts…,” Dr. Martyn Lloyd-Jones examines the perplexing question of who it is that Jesus came to die for and save.
+He says that the gospel is for all those that thirst for God because they know that they are sinners in need of grace.
 They know that there is nothing they can do to save themselves and escape the judgement of God.
-Realizing our own sinfulness and fallenness is the first step to coming to Christ for salvation.
-Dr. Lloyd-Jones says that it is the Law that brings sinners out of their stupor of self-righteousness and into the awesome grace of God.
-What does this sermon mean for you?
-Simply put, this sermon tells us all that we are in dire need of the Savior, and that Jesus has risen from the dead in order that we might live.
+Realizing one’s own sinfulness and fallenness is the first step to coming to Christ for salvation.
+Dr. Lloyd-Jones says that it is the law that brings sinners out of their stupor of self-righteousness and into the awesome grace of God.
+This sermon tells all that they are in dire need of the Savior, and that Jesus has risen from the dead in order that they might live.
 All who repent of their sins and believe in Jesus are made holy and are adopted as children of God.
 The only path to true happiness is by coming to God through His Son, Jesus Christ.
-This is the ultimate message of hope and it is the only truth that can save the world!
+This is the ultimate message of hope and it is the only truth that can save the world.

 Additional Scripture Translations

 John 7:37-38, New American Standard Bible (NASB)